If you have a love for fitness, whether it’s as a professional or just someone who loves keeping healthy, then you can make money with it!

 These can be offered as extras to customers you already have or offered online or via flyers.

-#4 Online Coaching
+4. Expand to Online Coaching

 Not everyone has the luxury of having a quality gym nearby or being able to have a personal trainer.
 However, with the rise of high speed internet, they don’t need to!